Zarkonnen/all-you-need-is-a-main-game-loop/README.md

 * the vertical speed of the dot in pixels per second

 #### Input
-There is a single input rule, which is that if the space bar is being pressed, the dot accelerates upwards. `lift` is multiplied with `msSinceLastUpdate` here, which is how many milliseconds have passed since we last went around the game loop.
+There is a single input rule, which is that if X is being pressed, the dot accelerates upwards. `lift` is multiplied with `msSinceLastUpdate` here, which is how many milliseconds have passed since we last went around the game loop.

 #### Update
 This does a bunch of things: